-Kingspan management has continued to defend their past behavior in testimony.
+Kingspan management has sought to defend aspects of its past behavior in testimony.
 Adrian Pargeter, the current Head of Technical, Marketing and Regulatory Affairs for Kingspan Insulation UK, for example, admitted that:

 It was only the inquiry that made us withdraw the [flawed] tests, even though I had come to learn about the 2005 test being on old tech 4 years earlier in 2016.
 The only difference was the degree of scrutiny being applied to the question.